First covid-19 reinfection documented in Hong Kong, researchers say

 The man was released from hospital in mid-April after testing negative for the virus and having no further symptoms.
 But after visiting Spain in August, he tested positive again upon returning to Hong Kong, despite appearing asymptomatic.

-Physicians at first thought he might be a persistent carrier of the virus, the study’s authors write, but they sequenced the genome of his first and second infection to show the virus strain was different, indicating he had been reinfected.
+Physicians at first thought he might be a persistent carrier of the virus, the study’s authors write, but they sequenced the genome of his first and second infection to show the virus strains were different, indicating he had been reinfected.

-If the man’s reinfection is confirmed, it may suggest that the level of immunity after an infection may be lower than many had hoped or it could simply indicate that immunity occurs on a spectrum and while the man had no signs of illness — likely a sign of partial immune protection — he did test positive.
+If the man’s reinfection is confirmed, it may suggest that the level of immunity after an infection may be lower than many had hoped, or it could simply indicate that immunity occurs on a spectrum and while the man had no signs of illness — a sign of partial immune protection — he did test positive.

-“Many believe that recovered Covid-19 patients have immunity against re-infection because most developed a serum neutralizing antibody response,” a news release announcing the study noted.
-“However, there is evidence that some patients have waning antibody level after a few months.”
+“Many believe that recovered Covid-19 patients have immunity against reinfection because most developed a serum neutralizing antibody response,” a news release announcing the study noted.
+“However, there is evidence that some patients have waning antibody levels after a few months.”

-Kwok-Yung Hyuen and other study authors suggested in their paper that their “results suggest SARS-CoV-2 may continue to circulate among humans despite herd immunity,” using the technical name of the novel coronavirus.
+Kwok-Yung Hyuen and other study authors suggested in their paper that their “results suggest SARS-CoV-2 may continue to circulate among humans despite herd immunity," using a scientific name to refer to the novel coronavirus.

-The study’s authors conclude that herd immunity is unlikely to eliminate covid-19 on its own and that a potential covid-19 vaccine may not provide lifelong immunity to the disease.
+They conclude that herd immunity is unlikely to eliminate covid-19 on its own and that a potential covid-19 vaccine may not provide lifelong immunity to the disease.

-They also recommend that even those who have recovered from the coronavirus should continue to comply with social distancing rules and other measures such as wearing a mask.
+They also recommend that even those who have recovered from the coronavirus continue to comply with social distancing protocols and other measures, such as wearing a mask.

-Iwasaki, the Yale expert, said that study’s findings were “no cause for alarm,” noting that the second infection was asymptomatic implying that while immunity was not enough to block reinfection, it protected the person from disease.
+The paper described that while the patient had no detectable antibodies at the time of the second infection, he developed them afterward.
+“This is encouraging,” Iwasaki wrote on Twitter.

-The paper also found that the patient who had no detectable antibodies at the time of the second infection he developed antibodies afterward, Iwasaki wrote on Twitter.
-“This is encouraging,” she said.
+“What we are learning from this new case report is that SARS-CoV-2 may persist in the global population, similar to other common old-associated human coronaviruses, even if patients have some degree of acquired immunity,” Glatter said in an interview.

 Studies that look at antibodies after a covid-19 infection have reached differing conclusions about the level of immunity that can be expected months later.
 Experts have noted with the common cold, another illness caused by a coronavirus, people are often reinfected each season.